Hairdressers, beauty salons, tattoos and piercing parlours

 Before opening or purchasing an existing hairdresser or skin penetration business, it is vital that you contact Council and register.
 If you are building a business from scratch, you should contact our Duty Planner and Public Health Officer to discuss your proposal.
 If you need to lodge a DA, please go to our Planning & Development section for details.

-If you are planning to run a mobile business, you can apply with the form below.
+If you are planning to establish or take over operation of a business, please complete the form below.

 Health premises – hygiene